mdibl/biocore_documentation/intro_to_geo.md

 * Additionally, contains:
   * Annotation: gene symbol, full name + aliases
   * Reporter: Original sequence reporter(s) taken from the Platform record supplied by submitter
-  * Experiment: Dataest from where the profile comes from
+  * Experiment: Dataset from where the profile comes from

 #### GEO Profile Chart page: